 Another benefit of the new appliance is that SRAs are now run as Docker Containers within it.
 This allows for easier installation, configuration, and maintenance while at the same time, providing isolation which ensures that there isn’t a way for an issue with the SRA to impact the appliance.

 The appliance has all the same features as the Windows version with a couple of modifications.

 - SRM 8.2 now provides a GUI for the configuration import/export capability.
 What is still only available through the command line tool is a way to schedule exporting the configuration.
 This can be handled with Windows using a scheduled task and with the appliance as a cron job.

 - The second difference is regarding running scripts as part of recovery.
 Since the appliance is running Photon OS, it has access to a different set of scripting resources.
-It is possible to run scripts on the appliance itself using the packages it has, or, to call scripts located on a scripting server which would give you access to resources that aren’t available on the appliance.
+Only scripts using Perl, Python, and bash are supported.
+It is possible to run scripts on the appliance itself, or, to call scripts located on a scripting server which would give you access to resources that aren’t available on the appliance.
 I’ll explore these options and this topic in more detail in a future post.

 - Lastly, the appliance only supports using the embedded vPostgres database.
 Just like the appliance, this database supports the full scale and capabilities of SRM.

 Before we discuss the migration path to the appliance there are two additional improvements to SRM 8.2 that I want to call out.
 The first is that SRM 8.2 supports Dark-Mode.
 Which is enabled here:

 And provides an easier experience on the eyes: